-Disconnect the hard drive power and data cables.
+5. Disconnect the hard drive power and data cables.

-Note: If you are replacing a bad hard drive, remove the temperature sensor, mounting bracket, and mounting pins in the following steps before returning the bad drive to Apple.
+6. If you are replacing the hard drive, remove the temperature sensor, mounting bracket, and mounting pins (circled) before returning the drive to Apple.
+Transfer these parts to the replacement drive.